 Sound familiar?
-Having a child who constantly loses track of assignments and deadlines is frustrating--but you're not alone.
+Having a middle or high school student who constantly loses track of assignments and deadlines is frustrating--but you're not alone.

 Children aren't born with the executive function skills they need to succeed.
 Strategies for time management, organization, and studying must be learned, just like times tables and grammar rules.